AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data Processing/Image Processing/Save processed images.md

 ## Usage notes

+-   Permission

--   To save a processed image, you must have the `oss:PostProcessTask` permission on the source bucket in which the source image is stored and write permissions on the destination bucket to store the process image as an object.
-For more information, see [Overview](/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Overview.md).
+    To save a processed image, you must have the `oss:PostProcessTask` permission on the source bucket in which the source image is stored, the `oss:PutBucket` permission on the destination bucket in which you want to store the processed image, and the `oss:PutObject` permission on the object as which you want to store the processed image.

+-   Region

--   You can save the processed image object to the same bucket where the object is stored or to a different bucket.
+    You can save the processed image to the same bucket where the source image is stored or to a different bucket.
 However, the source bucket and the destination bucket must belong to the same Alibaba Cloud account and must be in the same region.

+-   Storage method

--   Images that are processed by using object URLs cannot be directly saved to a specified bucket.
+    Images that are processed by using object URLs cannot be directly saved to a specified bucket.
 You can save the processed images to your local device and then upload them to the specified bucket.

+-   ACL

+    The access control list \(ACL\) of the processed image is the same as that of the bucket in which the image is saved and cannot be customized.

+-   Storage duration

+    If you want to store the processed image for the specific duration, configure a lifecycle rule for the image object to specify the time when the object expires.
+For more information, see [Lifecycle rules](/intl.en-US/Developer Guide/Buckets/Lifecycle/Lifecycle rules.md).

 ## SDK

-If you use OSS SDKs to process images, you can use the ImgSaveAs operation to save the processed images to a specified bucket.
+If you use Object Storage Service \(OSS\) SDKs to process images, you can use the ImgSaveAs operation to save the processed images to a specified bucket.
 The following code provides an example on how to use OSS SDK for Java to save a processed image to a specified bucket:

 ```
 // Specify the endpoint of the region in which the specified bucket is located.
 In this example, the endpoint of the China (Hangzhou) region is used.